I studied Natural Sciences (BA and MSci) at the University of Cambridge, specialising in physics.

 In my spare time I enjoy playing a variety of ball sports.

 - Time-resolved THz spectroscopy involves measuring a short (almost single cycle) pulse of THz frequency radiation in the time domain, and observing how it changes when it passes through a sample.
 This can reveal information about the charge carrier density and mobility in the sample.
+Measuring in the time domain means both amplitude and phase information of the transmission spectrum is recorded.

 - Optical pump terahertz probe (OPTP) spectroscopy can measure the conductivity and population of optically excited carriers as they evolve over time after optical excitation.
 This is done by comparing the transmission of the THz pulse through the sample with and without optical excitation of the sample.